 - Suitably trained.

-The 2 Federal Laws That Will Protect Your ESA Cat!
+The Federal Law That Protects Your ESA Cat

-ESAs must also be accommodated with their owner under the Fair Housing Act, without being subjected to a pet deposit.
+ESAs must be accommodated with their owner under the FHA, without being subjected to a pet deposit.

 The Beneficial Impact That Cats Can Have On People’s Lives